acse-tz3420/DD-GAN/README.md

 ## About TSP-AI

 This individual project applys time derivative method and create time series multi-step prediction model, using MLP, GAN or AAE, respectively.
 NIROM is constructed by applying POD to snapshots of numerical simulation for the flow past a cylinder.
 The time derivative method is applied to the prediction, and the difference between the result of directly predicting the next time level is compared with the time derivative method to assess its validity.
 These package include machine learning modules to data processing, model training and multi-step prediction with `Tensorflow` and `Keras`.
+The model uses GPU for acceleration during training, but this is not a necessary item.

 The multi-step predictive GAN draws on ideas from recent research [Predictive GAN](https://arxiv.org/abs/2105.07729).
-The predictive AAE based on [Predictive AAE](https://github.com/acse-zrw20/DD-GAN-AE).
+The predictive AAE is based on [Predictive AAE](https://github.com/acse-zrw20/DD-GAN-AE).
 Work flows of these two models are shown below:

 ![PredGAN](https://github.com/acse-tz3420/TSP-AI/blob/main/images/PredGAN.png)